igor-baiborodine/kiroule.com/content/article/simplify-development-and-testing-with-bilberry-sandbox.md

 As for the Bilberry Sandbox, its primary purpose is to test all Bilberry theme's new development in my local dev before committing and pushing to remote.
 Usually, I start any new development by creating a new feature/bugfix branch from the [bilberry-hugo-theme](https://github.com/Lednerb/bilberry-hugo-theme) repository's master.

-Then, for the Bilberry sandbox to use the Bilberry theme from the local Git repository, the `theme` property in the `config.toml` file must be set to a relative path from the `themes` directory to that repository, which in my case will be `../../lednerb/bilberry-hugo-theme` given the following path structure for the theme and sandbox repositories:
+Then, for the Bilberry sandbox to use the Bilberry theme from the local `bilberry-hugo-theme` repository, the `theme` property in the sandbox's `config.toml` file must be set to a relative path from the `themes` directory to that repository, which in my case will be `../../lednerb/bilberry-hugo-theme` given the following path structure for the theme and sandbox local repositories:
 ```shell
 ├── lednerb
 │   └── bilberry-hugo-theme